vrezhMik/SoftwareDev_Task/README.md

 # Task
+This were my first task for Software Developer position at TUMO. <br>
-All items are made by ObjectPool class which has an append method.
-The method is creating an array from all items in it.
+All the items are made by Object pool design patern which is aminly used in game development. <br>
-All items also have an bulean value which is sorting them by visibilities.
-After submiting the result (student's choosen item and id in base64 encode: \<id>\<item> ) will be shown IN THE CONSOLE.
+The data are comming from JSON file. <br>
+On my second interview is changed the view of items and were getting data from API.